 Examine your rights and responsibilities in educating students with gifted and handicapped conditions; current philosophy and terminology in gifted and special education programs; and the programming implications of students from culturally diverse backgrounds.

-Examine research methodologies, designs, collecting and analyzing data, and writing and presenting findings through completion of an action research project.
+Examine research methodologies, designs, collecting and analyzing data, and writing and presenting findings through completion of an action research project in gifted education.

 Learn about the processes and recommendations for identifying gifted students and study how culture, economics, and family roles impact identification.
 You’ll also become familiar with different identification tools and apply their knowledge of gifted learners to create an identification process for a school.